robstoll/atrium/misc/kdoc/packages.md

 of all modules excluding the one of _atrium-core-robstoll_, _atrium-core-robstoll-lib_, _atrium-domain-robstoll_ and _atrium-domain-robstoll-lib_.

-The following names do not include the platform specific suffix which is `-common`, `-jvm`, `-js` or `-android`.
+The following names do not include the platform specific suffixes which are `-common`, `-jvm`, `-js` and `-android`.

 Bundle modules:
 - **atrium-cc-de&#95;CH-robstoll** defines to have a dependency on atrium-api-cc-de&#95;CH, atrium-translations-de&#95;CH, atrium-domain-robstoll and atrium-core-robstoll
 - **atrium-cc-en&#95;GB-robstoll**  defines to have a dependency on
-  atrium-api-cc-en&#95;GB, atrium-translations-en&#95;UK, atrium-domain-robstoll and and atrium-core-robstoll
+  atrium-api-cc-en&#95;GB, atrium-translations-en&#95;GB, atrium-domain-robstoll and and atrium-core-robstoll
 - **atrium-cc-infix-en&#95;GB-robstoll**  defines to have a dependency on
-  atrium-api-cc-infix-en&#95;GB, atrium-translations-en&#95;UK, atrium-domain-robstoll and and atrium-core-robstoll
+  atrium-api-cc-infix-en&#95;GB, atrium-translations-en&#95;GB, atrium-domain-robstoll and and atrium-core-robstoll

 API modules:
 - **atrium-api-cc-de&#95;CH** provides an assertion function API in German where the main